-- (1) A nomination by a person for membership of the association: - (a) must be made in writing (including by email or other electronic means, if the committee so determines) in the form determined by the committee, and - (b) must be lodged (including by electronic means, if the committee so determines) with the secretary of the association. - (2) As soon as practicable after receiving a nomination for membership, the secretary must refer the nomination to the committee which is to determine whether to approve or to reject the nomination. - (3) As soon as practicable after the committee makes that determination, the secretary must: - (a) notify the nominee, in writing, that the committee approved or rejected the nomination (whichever is applicable), and - (b) if the committee approved the nomination, request the nominee to pay (within the period of 28 days after receipt by the nominee of the notification) the sum payable under this constitution by a member as entrance fee and annual subscription. - (4) The secretary must, on payment by the nominee of the amounts referred to in subclause (3) (b) within the period referred to in that provision, enter or cause to be entered the nominee's name in the register of members and, on the name being so entered, the nominee becomes a member of the association.
+- (1) A nomination by a person for membership of the association: - (a) must be made in writing (including by email or other electronic means, if the board so determines) in the form determined by the board, and - (b) must be lodged (including by electronic means, if the board so determines) with the secretary of the association. - (2) As soon as practicable after receiving a nomination for membership, the secretary must refer the nomination to the board which is to determine whether to approve or to reject the nomination. - (3) As soon as practicable after the board makes that determination, the secretary must: - (a) notify the nominee, in writing, that the board approved or rejected the nomination (whichever is applicable), and - (b) if the board approved the nomination, request the nominee to pay (within the period of 28 days after receipt by the nominee of the notification) the sum payable under this constitution, if any, by a member under clause 8. - (4) The secretary must, on payment by the nominee of the amounts referred to in subclause (3) (b) within the period referred to in that provision, enter or cause to be entered the nominee's name in the register of members and, on the name being so entered, the nominee becomes a member of the association.